zwang378/BitcoinPriceMonitor/README.md

 Bitcoin Price Monitor
 =============================

-A simple green app shows important information only.
+A simple green app shows important Bitcoin information only.
 You can see the Bitcoin price trending, bids, and asks by swiping left and right!

 Introduction
 ------------

-This app is based on Bitstamp API, so you can find the same info on Bitstamp website (https://www.bitstamp.net/).
+This app is based on Bitstamp API, so you can find the same Bitcoin information on Bitstamp website (https://www.bitstamp.net/).

 Tab 1 (History) function(s)
 ---------------